 Observing school-age children in the learning environment is the best way to see which children are developing strong social-emotional skills and which ones may need help.
-Download and print the Observing Social-Emotional Skills form.
-Share your finished work with your trainer, coach, or supervisor.
+Read and complete Observing Social-Emotional Skills During the School-Age Years.
+Share your finished work with your trainer, coach or family child care administrator.

 How do you adapt your behavior to reflect values or norms related to a particular environment or situation?
-Children may have a difficult time learning this skill, and in order to support their learning it is important to reflect on how you use this skill in your own life.
-Download and print the Social Situations form.
-Share your finished work with your trainer, coach, or supervisor.
+Children may have a difficult time learning this skill, and to support their learning, it is important to reflect on how you use this skill in your own life.
+Read and complete Adapting to Environments.
+Share your finished work with your trainer, coach or family child care administrator.

-Council on Accreditation Standards for Child and Youth Development Programs.
-Retrieved from http://coanet.org/standards/standards-for-child-and-youth-development-programs/
+Council on Accreditation.
+Standards for Child and Youth Development Programs.
+Retrieved from https://coanet.org/cyd-standards/

 Dunlap, G., & Powell, D. (2009).
 Promoting Social Behavior of Young Children in Group Settings: A Summary of Research.
-Roadmap to Effective Intervention Practices #3.
+Roadmap to Effective Intervention Practices No. 3.
 Tampa, Florida: University of South Florida, Technical Assistance Center on Social Emotional Intervention for Young Children.

 Durlak, J. A., & Weissberg, R. P. (2013).
-Afterschool programs that follow evidence-based practices to promote social and emotional development are effective.
-In T. K. Peterson (Ed.), Expanding minds and opportunities: Leveraging the power of afterschool and summer learning for student success (pp. 194-198).
+Afterschool Programs that Follow Evidence-Based Practices to Promote Social and Emotional Development are Effective.
+In T. K. Peterson (Ed.), Expanding Minds and Opportunities: Leveraging the power of afterschool and summer learning for student success (pp. 194-198).
 Collaborative Communications Group, Washington, D.C.
-Retrieved from http://www.expandinglearning.org/
+Retrieved from http://www.expandinglearning.org/docs/Durlak&Weissberg_Final.pdf